zipplet/rpilcd/README.md

 * HD44780 character LCDs behind the I2C PCF8574(A) IO expander IC
   * Driver:  __rpii2clcdhd44780__
     * __Demo video:__ https://youtu.be/XQv7JDUyKzE
-    * The display might have backlight control.
-Leave the backlight jumper on the interface module and the library can control it.
+    * If there is a jumper for the backlight, leave the jumper on the interface module and the driver can control the backlight via a built in transistor on the module.
     * __20x4__ displays have been fully tested.
     * __16x2__ displays should work, and will be tested soon.
     * The other 2 common sizes I know of (__8x1__ and __40x2__) I cannot get hold of so I cannot test or add support.
 Please contact me if you wish to donate a module, or add support and send me a pull request.